jundalisay/spblist/content/en/material/fallacies/scam.md

-Physics | Gravity comes from Matter | No anti gravity, teleportation, free energy Western Medicine | Treating Symptom or Effect instead of Cause | Diseases recur and side effects created Sociology | Differences in Culture, Language | War, Nationalism, Terrorism, Disputes Psychology | Consciousness Comes From Brain | Ineffective Treatments that cause side effects
+Physics | Gravity comes from Matter | No anti gravity, teleportation, free energy Western Medicine | Treating Symptom or Effect instead of Cause | Diseases recur and side effects created Sociology | Differences in Culture, Language | War, Nationalism, Terrorism, Disputes Evolution Theory | Survival of the Fittest | Nazism, Racism, Exploitation of the Weak Psychology | Consciousness Comes From Brain | Ineffective Treatments that cause side effects

 ### The Sophistries in the Sciences